parth-comcast/patient-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

+## Requirement
+Angular CLI: 8.0.3
+Node: 10.16.0
+Angular: 8.0.2

+##Notes:

+Please follow happy path with this, as i saw so many data mismatch in the sandbox API.
+Select ID from the dropdown of the landing screen then enter 4342009 As this account has good enough data to see all the scenario.

+-Thanks

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.